 Shardul Sapkota

-I am a first year Computer Science PhD student at Stanford University, currently working with Professor James Landay.
-I spent the previous quarter doing a rotation with Professor Scott Delp.
+I am a second year Computer Science PhD student at Stanford University, where I am advised by Professors James Landay and Scott Delp.

 Before Stanford, I was a Senior Machine Learning Engineer at Shopee, where I worked with the team responsible for training neural networks for its advertisement and recommender systems.
-Prior to joining Shopee, I was fortunate to have been able to study and conduct research on Human-Computer Interaction at the NUS-HCI Lab, the Augmented Human Lab (Auckland Bioengineering Institute), and the Fluid Interfaces Group (MIT Media Lab).
+Prior to joining Shopee, I was fortunate to have been able to study and conduct research on Human-Computer Interaction at the NUS-HCI Lab with Professor Shengdong Zhao, the Augmented Human Lab (Auckland Bioengineering Institute) with Professor Suranga Nanayakkara, and the Fluid Interfaces Group (MIT Media Lab) with Tomás Vega.
 I received my undergraduate degree from Yale-NUS College, where my thesis focused on using physiological signals to detect changes in people’s attentional states in real-time.

 publications